marp-team/marp-core/README.md

 ### `html`: _`boolean`_ | _`object`_

 Setting whether to render raw HTML in Markdown.
-It's an alias to `markdown.html` ([markdown-it option](https://markdown-it.github.io/markdown-it/#MarkdownIt.new)) but has additional feature about HTML whitelist.
+It's an alias to `markdown.html` ([markdown-it option](https://markdown-it.github.io/markdown-it/#MarkdownIt.new)) but has additional feature about HTML allowlist.

 - `true`: The all HTML will be allowed.
 - `false`: All HTML except supported in Marpit Markdown will be disallowed.

-By passing `object`, you can set the whitelist to specify allowed tags and attributes.
+By passing `object`, you can set the allowlist to specify allowed tags and attributes.

 ```javascript
 // Specify tag name as key, and attributes to allow as string array.